 Hike the Tar River Trail

 It also provides access to the 20-mile section of the river and Stoney Creek that allows kayaking and canoeing.
 Tar River Life is a wonderful local outfitter that can help you plan your wet and wild adventure and rent any equipment you may need.
-You can even do a guided tour to learn how to paddle in Rocky Mount like the pros.
+Like the pros, you can even enjoy a guided tour and learn how to paddle in Rocky Mount.

 Rocky Mount Reservoir

-There are nearby primitive campgrounds to rent as well if you want to embrace the wilderness, some of which include platforms.
+There are nearby primitive campgrounds to rent as well if you want to embrace the wilderness and stay overnight, some even include platforms.